 Octavian ‘Augustus’ Caesar (63 BC – 14 AD) was Julius Caesar’s named successor and for all intents and purposes — though notably not in title — Rome’s first true Emperor.
 The son of Julius’ niece Atia, Augustus is recognised as the founder of the Roman Empire, which he ruled from 27 BC until death.

-Upon the assassination of Caesar in 43 BC, Octavian fought to avenge his great uncle and adoptive father’s death.
+Upon the assassination of Caesar in 43 BC, Octavian fought to avenge his great uncle and adoptive father’s death, establishing his desire to become Caesar’s political heir in the process.
 He, Mark Antony, and Marcus Lepidus formed the Second Triumvirate to defeat the assassins of Caesar.

 Following their victory at Phillipi, the Triumvirate divided the Roman Republic among themselves and ruled as de facto dictators.